omegataupodcast/episode-prep/open/nuclearWeapons-part2.md

   - SRBM - subs
   - Bombers: Bombs, Cruise Missiles
   - MIRVs

+* How are the weapons secured (i.e. the famous launch codes)? - Probably not that much public information on that...

 * Tactical NWs (like: Davy Crockett) seem to be a rather odd idea.